-33. The travel allowance may be used to pay the additional costs of travel to and from the HEP which are incurred because of a disability.
+- 34. The travel allowance may be used to pay the additional costs of travel to and from the HEP which are incurred because of a disability.
 For example, if the needs assessment identifies that a student needs to travel by taxi rather than by public transport because of mobility or visual difficulties, then the DSA will cover the additional expenditure that represents.
 In this instance, the amount of travel allowance should be any excess between the public transport costs (regardless of subsidised travel pass) and taxi costs for the journey.
-This additional cost should be set out in the NAR.

-34. Some students may be required as a result of a disability to use their own car to travel to and from the provider.
+This additional cost should be set out in the NAR. - 35.
+Some students may be required as a result of a disability to use their own car to travel to and from the provider.
 In this instance, the amount of travel allowance should be any excess between public transport costs (regardless of subsidised travel pass) and the cost of the same journey by car.
-Reimbursement of travel allowance will be in accordance with the HMRC Fuel Rates, currently set at 45p per mile for cars (can also be applied to electric cars usage where appropriate).
-Suitable parking facilities should be arranged by the HEP.

-35. SFW will need to be satisfied that the additional travel expenditure arises in each case by reason of a disability to which the student is subject.
+For the purpose of deciding the cost of the journey by car, it is recommended that the needs assessor calculate the cost of the journey based on the mid-point range of AA motoring costs which includes an element for wear and tear on the car.
+Suitable parking facilities should be arranged by the HEP. - 36.
+SFW will need to be satisfied that the additional travel expenditure arises in each case by reason of a disability to which the student is subject.
 The travel allowance should not be used to meet non-disability related travel expenditure incurred by a disabled student.
 For example, it is unlikely that a dyslexic student will incur additional travel expenditure as a result of their specific learning difficulty.
-A disabled student may still qualify for Travel Grant (regulations 31 to 34(2017) and regulations 64 to 67(2018)) in the same way as any other student (see "Travel Grants" guidance for AY 23/24 which can be found in the "Assessing Financial Entitlement" guidance).
+A disabled student may still qualify for Travel Grant (regulations 31 to 34(2017) and regulations 64 to 67(2018)) in the same way as any other student (see "Travel Grants" guidance for AY 22/23 which can be located in the "Assessing Financial Entitlement" guidance).